gregfenton/react-and-user-profiles-with-firebase-auth-and-firestore/README.md

 This project was created with `npx create-vite`.

+NOTE: minimal (no?) time was spent on styling in order to focus on Firebase functionality, so the UI is extremely basic (ie: ugly).

 ## &lt;FirebaseProvider /&gt;

 This component configures the app with your Firebase project's configuration information (the *firebaseConfig*), and gets the various Firebase services available for the rest of the app to use.
 The component uses React's Context API to make the services available.